novice79/vmic/Readme.md

     docker logs vmic

+# There are some prepacked os container novice/vmic:

+- novice/winxp_zh
+- novice/win7x86_en
+- novice/win7x64_zh
+- novice/win11_en

+default username/password: novice/nv

-# There are some prepacked os container novice/vmic:[winxp_zh/win7x64_zh/win11], you can run it without mount /vms directory, like this:
+you can run it without mount /vms directory, some thing like this:

     docker run \
     --privileged \